amuelli/Dotfiles/README.md

     $ ln -s Dotfiles/git/gitconfig ~/.gitconfig

 ## VIM Plugins
 For easy handeling of vim plugins I use [Vundle] (https://github.com/gmarik/vundle).
+It is already integrated in the repo as a submodule.
+To install we have to init and update the submodule:

+    $ cd Dotfiles
+    $ git submodule init
+    $ git submodule update

-The listed bundles in the vimrc file can be installed to vim/bundle with the *:BundleInstall* command.
+The listed bundles in the vimrc file can now be installed to vim/bundle by opening vim and execute the *:BundleInstall* command.